samtanhm-cloud/chatbot-test-scale/DEPENDENCY_VERIFICATION_GUIDE.md

 During installation:
 - You'll see a spinner: "Installing dependencies...
 This may take 3-5 minutes..."
 - This is normal! npm needs to download ~176 packages
-- Playwright needs to download the Chromium browser (~100 MB)
+- Playwright needs to download the Chrome browser (~100 MB)

 ### Tip 4: Logs Are Saved
 Installation logs are displayed in the UI, so you can always expand them to see exactly what happened.